Cache content based on request headers - Amazon CloudFront

 For the current quota on the number of headers that you can forward for each cache behavior or to request a higher quota, see Quotas on headers.

-For information about using the CloudFront console to update a distribution so CloudFront forwards headers to the origin, see Updating a distribution.
+For information about using the CloudFront console to update a distribution so CloudFront forwards headers to the origin, see Update a distribution.
 For information about using the CloudFront API to update an existing distribution, see Update Distribution in the Amazon CloudFront API Reference.

-Selecting the headers to base caching on
+Select the headers to base caching on

 The headers that you can forward to the origin and that CloudFront bases caching on depend on whether your origin is an Amazon S3 bucket or a custom origin.